Kareem Streete-Thompson

 Kareem Streete-Thompson (born March 30, 1973) is a Caymanian-American athlete specializing in the long jump and the 100 metres.
 He was born in Ithaca, New York.

 Although born in the United States, he lived his first 18 years in the Cayman Islands.
 Originally he represented the Cayman Islands, then the United States, and then from 1999 the Cayman Islands again.

+Competing for the Rice Owls track and field program, he won two NCAA titles in the long jump.